GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 ![Debugging](images/debug.gif)

-For instance our `KubeCode: New Application` command will produce templates that include the relevant debugger launch configurations.
+For instance our `Cloud Code: New Application` command will produce templates that include the relevant debugger launch configurations.
 Below is an example from the NodeJS starter application with a lunch configuration for each of the two included microservices.

 ![launch json](images/debuggerConfig.png)